 - The NUT has warned that the introduction of PRP for teachers will exacerbate gender pay differentials.10 Evidence from the European Commission11 and the Equality and Human Rights Commission12 supports these concerns.
 PRP for teachers will hit women teachers particularly hard as women are more likely to have taken career breaks and are more likely than men to have worked part time.

-- A 2016 joint NUT/ATL member survey on pay progression13 found that only 49% of teachers eligible for progression who had been absent for all or part of the 2015-16 school year because of pregnancy or maternity leave had received pay progression.
-More than half (53%) said that they had been specifically told that they had been denied progression because of that absence.
-Also, eligible part time teachers (mostly female) were more than twice as likely to be denied progression (38%) than their full-time colleagues (18%).
+- A 2017 NEU member survey on pay progression13 found that a third of teachers eligible for progression who had been absent for all or part of the 2016-17 school year because of pregnancy or maternity leave had been denied pay progression.
+This was almost twice the rate of female teachers denied progression overall.
+More than half (61%) of such teachers said that they had been specifically told that they had been denied progression because of that absence.
+This shows that obvious unlawful discrimination continues to take place in schools despite the publication of DfE guidance on this matter.
+Also, only 47% of eligible part time teachers (mostly female) received pay progression in 2017 compared with 61% of their full time counterparts.